 |Giant Antarctic iceberg A68a splits into three

-A huge iceberg heading towards the island of South Georgia in the southern Atlantic Ocean has split into three large chunks.
-NASA scientists are tracking the berg, called A68a.
-It actually split from the Larsen C ice shelf in 2017 and has been floating northwards ever since.
-In recent weeks, a fast-moving stream of water in the Southern Antarctic has put the chunks on a course that means they could run aground off the coast of South Georgia.
+A huge iceberg heading towards South Georgia in the southern Atlantic has split into three chunks.
+NASA scientists are tracking the main berg, called A68a.
+It split from an ice shelf in 2017 and has been floating north ever since.
+A fast-moving stream of water in the Southern Antarctic has put the chunks on a course that could see them run aground off the South Georgia coast.
 Scientists say the three fragments are about 2,600 square kilometres in size.
-The underwater part of one chunk is 106 metres deep.

-The bulk of the three iceberg chunks is a serious threat to the wildlife of South Georgia.
-It is an environmental catastrophe waiting to happen.
-If the chunks collide with the seabed, they could obstruct penguins and seals from looking for fish.
-They could also block the penguins' route to their feeding grounds during the breeding season.
-The bottom of the chunks could rake up the seabed near South Georgia and disrupt delicate ecosystems.
-This could be made worse by a mass of fresh water entering the ecosystems as the stationary chunks melt over the summer.
+The size of the chunks is a big threat to the South Georgia wildlife.
+It could be an environmental catastrophe.
+If they hit the seabed, they could block penguins and seals from looking for fish.
+They could also block routes to feeding grounds during the breeding season.
+The bottom of the chunks could rake up the seabed and disrupt delicate ecosystems.
+A mass of melting fresh water from the chunks over the summer could worsen this situation.